nickmmark/na-pathway/README.md

 #### Sodium does not fully explain ODS risk
 Although the [original report of osmotic demyelination syndrome](https://www.nejm.org/doi/abs/10.1056/NEJM198606123142402) suggested that the cause was **rapid** correction of sodium (>12 mEq/L/day) more recent studies suggest that ODS can occur with slower rates of correction.
 In a [cohort described by Seethapathy _et al_](https://evidence.nejm.org/doi/full/10.1056/EVIDoa2300107), CPM occured in 5 of 7 patients despite correcting sodiuma at a slower rate (<8 mEq/L/day).
 Even patients with relatively slow correction of hyponatremia can develop CPM/ODS.
 A larger [multi-center observational study by MacMillan et al](https://evidence.nejm.org/doi/full/10.1056/EVIDoa2200215) found that 7/12 patients who developed CPM did not have rapid correction.
 Thus, extremely cautious rates of sodium correction (e.g. <6 mEq/L/day) may be warranted in high risk patients.
 The NaPathway app allows users to choose a more cautious rate of correction for high risk patients.
 This is not a substitute for clinical judgement.

 #### Changes in endogenous ADH can lead to over-correction
 Frequently, patient present with hyponatremia in the setting of high ***endogenous*** ADH levels (for example with hypovolemia).
 Following volume resuscitation, the endogenous ADH levels drop and the sodium can rise rapidly, potentially causing dangerously rapid overocorrection.
 For this reason ***exogenous*** ADH can be administered in the form of ddAVP to blunt the rapid rise in sodium when endogenous ADH falls.
 This apporach is termed the ***ddAVP clamp***.
 A good discussion of this approach can be found [here](https://emcrit.org/pulmcrit/taking-control-of-severe-hyponatremia-with-ddavp/).
 The NaPathway app allows you to add ddAVP on the plot to see when it is working.

 #### Need for rapid initial correction
 In some circumstances (for example seizures), a rapid initial sodium correction is necessary.
 Typically the goal will be to rapidly increase sodium by 3-5 mEq/L, however the 24 hour correction goal remains unchanged.
 The current NaPathway app does not adjust the correction glideslope to account for this.

+#### An app can't replace clincal judgement
+Perhaps most importantly, a data vizualization app isn't a substitute for clinical judgement.
+This app is intended to help experienced and trained clinicians combine the data together to make better informed decisions.
+It is not intended to tell clinicians what to do.

 <br><br>